 Desalination Can Provide a Drought-Proof Water Supply for Orange County

-“Today’s drought emergency declaration by Governor Brown reinforces the need for the state to further develop new sources that enhance regional water supply self-reliance.
+The multiyear drought California faced required Governor Brown to declare a water emergency and implement water rationing.
+Water restrictions like what Orange County suffered through reinforces the need for the state to further develop new sources that enhance regional water supply self-reliance.
 California’s 840-mile coastline provides strategic access to the Pacific Ocean, the world’s largest reservoir, which is capable of providing the state with a new, sustainable and drought-proof water supply.

-“Construction of Poseidon Water’s Carlsbad desalination project is on schedule to be completed before the end of 2015, providing California with the largest and most technologically advanced seawater desalination plant in the western hemisphere.
-The facility will reduce the need for San Diego County to import 56,000 acre feet of water per year from Northern California and protect the region and its economy from the effects of drought.
+Since 2015, Poseidon Water’s Carlsbad desalination project has provided California with the largest and most technologically advanced seawater desalination plant in the western hemisphere.
+The facility has reduced the need for San Diego County to import 56,000 acre feet of water per year from Northern California and protects the region and its economy from the effects of drought.